valle1306/graphical-testing-procedure/README.md

 - If the app fails to start, check `app_run.log` in the project root for errors.
 - Ensure `TrialSimulator` is installed from GitHub as shown above.

-**Want me to commit this README?**
-- I can commit and push this README to `main` for you — tell me to "commit and push" and I'll do it.

-Enjoy!
-If you'd like a shorter quickstart or a screenshot-based walkthrough, tell me which images to include and I'll add them.

 **Authors / Contributors**
 - Phan Nguyen Huong Le